sunandhini96/TSAI_ERAV1/Capstone/README.md

 ### Training Process:
 - Trained the model over 20,000 steps.

-- Training logs [training across 12,000 (minimum loss)]: Loss started from 9.1 and reached to 5.36.
+- Training logs [training across 12,000 (minimum loss)]: Training loss decreased from 9.1 to 5.36 over 20,000 steps, with the minimum loss occurring at step 12,000.
+Below are the corrected predictions.

 ```
 Saving Checkpoint for step :  12000